paulgazz/kmax/README.md

         klocalizer --show-unsat-core -a x86_64 --undefine CONFIG_USB drivers/usb/storage/alauda.o  # no configuration possible because alauda depends on USB

-- Approximating a given configuration
+- Closely match a given configuration

 Klocalizer will attempt to match a given configuration, while still maintaing the configuration options necessary to build the given